Bandama River

 The Bandama River is the longest river in Ivory Coast with a length of some 800 kilometers.
 The south-flowing river is fed by the Marahoué, Solomougou, Kan and Nzi rivers and empties into the Tagba Lagoon and the Gulf of Guinea.

 The Bandama flows through Lake Kossou, a large artificial lake created in 1973 by the construction of the Kossou Dam at Kossou.

-Yamoussoukro, the capital of Ivory Coast, is located adjacent from the Bandama River.
+Yamoussoukro, the capital of Ivory Coast, is located adjacent to the Bandama River.

 The Rallye Côte d'Ivoire is often hosted around the Bandama.